meffie/molecule-robotframework/README.rst

 Configure ``molecule.yml`` with the desired robot options in the verifier section.

-Execute `test` on the role or scenario to run the verify playbook and run ``robot`` on the molecule instance.
+Execute ``molecule test`` on the role or scenario to run the verify playbook and run ``robot`` on the molecule instance.

 .. _authors: